okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 * `profile` - (Optional) Custom JSON that represents an OAuth application's profile.

+* `implicit_assignment` - (Optional) Enables/Disables Okta (Federated Broker Mode)[https://help.okta.com/en/prod/Content/Topics/Apps/Apps_Apps_Page.htm#] which allows authenticating with an app without the need to assign it to a user or group.

 ## Attributes Reference

 * `id` - ID of the application.